Conformal transformations and equivariance in unbounded KK-theory: Conformal transformations

-We will mostly work with higher order unbounded Kasparov modules due to Wahl \cite{Wahl_2007}.
-Throughout we use the notation $\langle D\rangle:=(1+D^2)^{1/2}$ for a self-adjoint regular operator $D$ on a Hilbert module. \begin{definition} cf. \cite[Definition A.1]{Goffeng_2015} Let \( D \) be a self-adjoint regular operator on a right Hilbert \( B \)-module \( E \).
-For \( 0 ≤ α ≤ 1 \), let
+We will mostly work in the generality of higher order unbounded Kasparov modules, due to Wahl \cite{Wahl_2007}.
+We refer to \cite{Woronowicz_1991, Lance_1995} for the theory of regular operators on Hilbert C*-modules.
+Throughout we use the notations $\langle D\rangle =(1+D^2)^{1/2}$ and \( F_D = D \langle D\rangle^{-1} = D (1+D^2)^{-1/2} \) for a self-adjoint regular operator $D$ on a Hilbert module.